 Summary

-Jason Fisette has won several teaching awards, including runner-up for the Alan Bible Teaching Excellence Award (2024), the College of Liberal Arts Dean’s Advising Award (2022), the College of Liberal Arts Dean's Award for Outstanding Teaching by a Member of the Contingent Faculty (2017) and the Senior Scholar Mentor Award (in 2018 from the School of Social Work and in 2020 from the College of Liberal Arts).
-He has twice been nominated by his students for the Paul & Judy Bible University Teaching Excellence Award (2017 & 2022).
+Jason Fisette has won several teaching and service awards, including President's Faculty of the Month Award of Excellence (July 2025), runner-up for the Alan Bible Teaching Excellence Award (2024), the College of Liberal Arts Dean’s Advising Award (2022), the College of Liberal Arts Dean's Award for Outstanding Teaching by a Member of the Contingent Faculty (2017) and the Senior Scholar Mentor Award (in 2018 from the School of Social Work and in 2020 from the College of Liberal Arts).
+Twice, he has been nominated by his students for the Paul & Judy Bible University Teaching Excellence Award (2017 & 2022).
 In 2014, he served as Scholar-in-Residence at George Berkeley's Whitehall Museum House in Middletown, Rhode Island.
-In 2019, he was elected to the Executive Committee of the Hume Society, and he now serves as the Executive Vice President and Treasurer of the Hume Society.
+In 2019, he was elected to the Executive Committee of the Hume Society.
+Since 2023, he has served as the Executive Vice President and Treasurer of the Hume Society.

 Fisette’s research focuses on the ethical, metaphysical and political philosophy of early modernists, especially that of David Hume and Immanuel Kant.
 Taken cumulatively, his work on Hume significantly revises our understanding of key claims in Hume’s metaethics, which are standardly thought to broadcast Hume’s skepticism about the existence of moral facts and moral reasoning.
 Fisette offers a new interpretation on which Hume is more accurately understood as a quietist who prescinds from his contemporaries’ realism/antirealism and moral psychological debates on the grounds that they are unintelligible.
 His article on Kant develops a new argument for slavery reparations that takes seriously Black thought and activism on the topic and disarms several supposedly fatal objections to reparations for this historic injustice.